-These land development regulations are adopted pursuant to the authority contained in Chapter 163, Part II, Florida Statutes, as amended.
+These land development regulations are adopted pursuant to the authority contained in Chapter 163, Part II, Florida Statutes and Rule 9J-24, Florida Administrative Code.

-Whenever any provision of these land development regulations refers to or cites a section of Florida Statutes or Florida Administrative Code and that section is later amended or superseded, these land development regulations shall be deemed amended to refer to the amended section or the section that most nearly corresponds to the superseded section.
+Whenever any provision of these land development regulations refer to or cite a section of Florida Statutes or Florida Administrative Code and that section is later amended or superseded, these land development regulations shall be deemed amended to refer to the amended section or the section that most nearly corresponds to the superseded section.